1979 – 2004

 Settling down on Melchor Street

 On March 29 of the same year, the two sisters transferred to a bungalow-type house on #50 Melchor St. in Loyola Heights.
 This became the first convent of the Sister Ministers of the Sick of St. Camillus in the Philippines.
 For several weeks, they worked hard to clean the house, paint the closets, do some small repairs and supervise the workers who did the major jobs.
-While striving to learn English as they attended classes at the Interchurch Language School in Pantranco, they spent all their remaining energy in transforming their totally empty house into a home.
-Quite often, wanting to save some coins for greater necessities and to the horror of the local people, these pioneering sisters would walk kilometers—each of them with four or five bags filled with plates, glasses and all sorts of things needed for the future community.
+While striving to learn English as they attended classes at the Interchurch Language School in Pantranco, they spent all their remaining energy transforming their empty house into a home.
+Quite often, wanting to save some coins for greater necessities and to the horror of the local people, these pioneering sisters would walk kilometers—each of them with four or five bags filled with plates, glasses, and all sorts of things needed for the future community.

 Wading through deep waters

 Then the rainy season arrived and the two sisters experienced what most Filipinos ordinarily have to face: violent monsoon rains or typhoons causing floods all over Metro Manila.
-Long hours of waiting for jeepneys or buses often times tested their patience while they slowly got used to hazardous transportation and learned that, with the floods, the normally chaotic traffic of Manila becomes totally crazy or completely frozen for hours.
+Long hours of waiting for jeepneys or buses often tested their patience while they slowly got used to hazardous transportation and learned that, with the floods, the normally chaotic traffic of Manila becomes totally crazy or completely frozen for hours.
 One particular day, August 15, 1979, captured all this: Sr. Lauretta had gone to the Camillian fathers in Makati to get some letters coming from Italy.
 The journey home took four and a half hours, ending in a walk through almost waist-high water, along the entire stretch of Melchor St., since no tricycle driver would take any passenger only to wade through deep water.